MicrosoftLearning/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_04_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 # Lab answer key: Using Windows Admin Center in hybrid scenarios

+**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-800%20Lab%20Simulation%20-%20Using%20Windows%20Admin%20Center%20in%20hybrid%20scenarios)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Exercise 1: Provisioning Azure VMs running Windows Server

 #### Task 1: Create an Azure resource group by using an Azure Resource Manager template